RonaldSiddall/Numerical-homogenization/README.md

 If the Dockerfile lists all the necessary Python libraries, you can start the Flow123d terminal using the `fterm_siddall.bat` file.

 ## Additional information
-For an in-depth guide on how to use this program, including detailed information on its functionality, structure, and some example problems, please refer to one of these documents:
+For an in-depth guide on how to use this program, including detailed information on its functionality, structure, and some example problems, please refer to (specifically chapters 4 and 5) in one of these documents:

   - **Numerická_homogenizace_Siddall-FINAL.pdf** (czech version)
   - **Numerical_homogenization_Siddall-AJ.pdf** (english version)